 - Balance-transfer credit card: These cards usually have 0% APR for a certain period of time before the interest rate is greatly increased.

 - Personal loan: A fixed-rate personal loan allows you to use your loan to pay off your debt before paying it back with loan installments.
 There are personal loans available for consumers with both good credit and bad credit.

-- Home equity loan and 401(k) loan: Although these loans are valid options, they pose some risk to your home and retirement.
+- Home equity loan and 401(k) loan: Although you can use these loans for personal needs, they pose some risk to your home and retirement.

 - You have unsecured debt that needs to be paid off.
-This includes credit cards, medical debt, and personal loans.
-This does not include mortgages, student loans, or auto loans.
+This includes credit cards, medical debt, and personal loans but doesn't include mortgages, student loans, or auto loans.

 - Your credit score allows you to receive a 0% APR credit card or low-interest personal loan.
-You can check your credit score with these top rated credit monitoring services.
+You can check your credit score with one of these top rated credit monitoring services.

 - Your debt-to-income ratio is not over 50%.
-This means that your total (unsecured) debt should be less than half your gross annual income.
+Your total unsecured debt should be less than half your gross annual income.

-- You have enough funds to cover your debt consolidation payments and you are able to pay it off within five years.
+- You have sufficient funds to cover your debt consolidation payments and you are able to pay it off within five years.

 - You have a plan to remain debt-free once your debt is paid off.